 "You have your choice.
 Go to jail or go to treatment!"
-That was the ultimatum given to me twenty one years ago.
+That was the ultimatum given to me in August of 1989.
 It wasn't exactly the choice I was looking for at the time.
 After all, I really didn't have a drinking problem, I simply had bad luck.

 Even though I was facing my fourth Driving Under the Influence (DUI) arrest, it was never my fault.
 If I had just remembered to turn my lights on while leaving the night club or had just known the layout of the streets a little better, then there would be no problem.
 Why was everyone on my case?
 They just couldn't appreciate someone who liked to have a little fun... or so I thought.

 It wasn't until I chose treatment at Powell CDC over jail time that I was faced with reality.
 It was at Powell that I learned how my addiction was affecting those around me.
 It was at Powell that I was finally able to admit, "Yes, I do have a problem with alcohol and that I was, in fact, an alcoholic."
 Boy, were those words hard to admit.
 No one likes that title attached to them, but the staff at Powell educated me and made me realize that I had a disease.
 I didn't ask for it but I had to deal with it.

 While at Powell I was encouraged to attend 12 step meetings and to find a sponsor.
 I rarely took advice from others at the time.
 I liked being in control, or the illusion of being in control.
 Looking back, I never had my drinking under control.
 It was always my way or the highway, but for some reason, I knew deep inside that I had to listen to the experts on this advice.
 I found myself testing out the waters in the 12 step meetings and found a sponsor.
 Together with Powell, this concept saved my life.